artfulrobot/uk.artfulrobot.civicrm.importhelper/docs/usage.md

 The *Who* column shows the name and email from the uploaded data.
 It also shows in brackets how many rows in the input data belong to that person.
-The second column shows which contact matches in the database.
+The second column shows which contact matches in the database - this is linked to their contact record so it's easy to check details if needed.

 Of note:

-1. Wilma Flintstone is listed as "No matches".
+1. *Wilma Flintstone* is listed as "No matches".
 We expected that, she's new to us.

-2. Claudio has a `(2)` in the Who column because there are two rows in the input data that belong to him.
+2. *Claudio* has a `(2)` in the Who column because there are two rows in the input data that belong to him.
 This is a very useful feature if you have a lot of records relating to the same person!
 He has been located as an existing contact and the name from CiviCRM is shown in the Resolution column.
 The resolution column also has `(187)` which is that contact's CiviCRM internal contact ID.

-3. Iris has been identified (by her email) as one Iris Grant.
+3. *Iris* has been identified (by her email) as one Iris Grant.

-4. Brigette has been identified, too.
+4. *Brigette* has been identified, too.
 The extension was able to separate out her first and last names OK.

-5. Betty was not uniqely identified, but it found several (and not more than 10) other contacts with the same last name.
+5. *Betty* was not uniqely identified, but it found several other contacts with the same last name.
+Nb. if it finds more than 10 'similar' contacts it just says so because it would be unhelpful to list every person just because they have a popular last name.

 ### What to do now?